-Because I have many more offers than time to pursue them, I have to turn most opportunities down.
+Because I have more project offers than time to pursue them, we turn most opportunities down.
 How do I decide which projects to take on?
 This is the filter I use.
 Most projects we take on have "Yes" answers to most questions:

 - Is the project likely to be successful?
 Is there an appropriate budget (not too high, not too low), adequate support, a feasible time line?
-Will I have enough time to see it through to completion?
+Will we have enough time to see it through to completion?